 Now My Soul Is Hardened by Ball et al. Orphan life in Russia.

 The Writer in Petrograd and the House of Arts by Martha Weitzel Hickey, Studies in Russian Literature and Theory, Northwestern University Press, 2009.
-Life at the remarkable House of Arts during the Revolution.
-Invaluable for the second part of Marina’s story.
+Life at the remarkable House of Arts, home to the greats of Russian literature during the Revolution.
+Invaluable for Chimes of a Lost Cathedral, part of which takes place at the House of Arts.

 Tear off the Masks: Identity and Imposture in 20th Century Russia by Sheila Fitzpatrick